devman-todd/home/README.md

-<h2>👋 Hello, I'm Tadeh, currently a SOC Analyst with a strong passion for security monitoring and detection engineering.
+<h2>👋 Hello, I'm Tadeh, currently a SOC Analyst with a strong passion for security monitoring, incident response, and detection engineering.
 This GitHub repository showcases my dedication to the field and my commitment to continuous learning.</h2>

 <h2>👨‍💻 Projects: (Currently under construction🏗️)</h2>